RonT23/WSN/README.md

     pip3 install tensorflow
 ```

-### Create a Django project and configure the application
+### Start a Django project and create an application

 ```
     # start a new Django project and name it 'wsn'